V4Fire/Client/src/base/b-router/README.md

 ### Scrolling to the specified coordinates after a transition

-If you want to create logic when the router automatically scroll a page to the specified coordinates after switching to a new route, you should use the `autoScroll` property (by default, it's enabled).
-To specify default coordinates for a route use the `scroll` option.
+If we want to create logic when the router automatically scrolls a page to the specified coordinates after switching to a new route, we can use the `autoScroll` property (by default, it's enabled).
+To specify default coordinates for a route, use the `scroll` option.

 ```js
 export default {